AngeloAlgarne/DockerizedDevelopment/README.md

 3. `Dockerfile` and `compose.yml` is for running Odoo 16 server in Docker desktop.

 # Setup
-Fllow the steps below to start the development process.
+Follow the steps below to start the development process.
 Note that this project has only been tested in Windows.

 ## Requirements
 1. Docker desktop ([installation guide](https://docs.docker.com/desktop/install/windows-install/ "How to install?"))
 2. [VS Code](https://code.visualstudio.com/ "What's VS Code?
 How to install?")

 ## Steps to start
-1. Clone this git repository or download the folder, then clone your project inside the `project` folder.
+- Clone this git repository or download the folder.
+- Clone your project inside the `projects/` folder.
+- Copy one of the correspending compose and/or dockerfile for your project, found in `docker` folder, and paste it on the root folder.
+Make sure that you change the docker filename setting in the `devcontainer.json` file.
-2. Open the terminal and enter `docker compose up -d`.
-Make sure that `external: true` is commented out in the `compose` file.
+- Open the terminal in the root folder and enter `docker compose up -d`.
+Make sure that `external: true` is __commented out__ in the **compose** file.
-3. Uncomment the `external: true` so that data is saved regardless of the container, then run `docker compose build` and `docker compose up -d` in the same terminal.
+3. Uncomment the `external: true` to enable reattachment of the volumes, then run `docker compose build` and `docker compose up -d` in the same terminal.
 4. Open VS Code and click the double bracket icon at the bottom left then select "*Reopen in Container*" and pick "*Existing Docker*" option.
 Once done, you should be able to see a new container with a random name.
 You can rename the container in command prompt with `docker rename <random_name> <new_name>`.
-5. You should now be able to see the same files in the directory.
-At this point, you can also close the terminal.
+5. You should now be able to see the same files in the directory; you can now also exit the terminal.
-6. Start coding inside the `extra-addons` directory.
+6. Happy coding!

 # Notes